BMC-CS-151/BMC-CS-151.github.io/labs/Lab05.md

 Again, make sure that `TestPostfixStringEvaluator.java` passes the checkstyle.
 There will be `7` checkstyle errors in the file we are providing you.

+Now add 4 more tests, make them a bit complicated.

 ## Wrap up